vinceskahan/v5wiki/sdr-rpi-recipe.md

 The rest of this guide requires only command-line access to the pi.
 So you can do the steps below remotely logged in via ssh, or in a terminal window with a keyboard and monitor plugged in to the pi.

 ```
+# install operating system on sdcard for rpi

+# install a real-time clock and enable it

+# get rid of fake clock
+sudo apt-get remove --purge fake-hwclock

 # ensure the correct timezone
 sudo dpkg-reconfigure tzdata

-# get rid of fake clock
-sudo apt-get remove --purge fake-hwclock

-# install a real-time clock and enable it
 ```

 ### Install rtl-sdr